-Note: Grades 7-8 may not have any "D" or "F" grades and may not have more than 1 "N" or a "U" in citizenship
+Note: Grades 7-8 must have a "C" or higher in all academic areas and may not have more than 1 "N" or a "U" in citizenship.

 President's Award for Educational Excellence (8th grade only): This award is presented at the Promotion Ceremony.
 The purpose of this National Award is to recognize academic success.
 To be eligible for this award an 8th grade student must meet the following criteria: